durrantm/basic_app/README.md

 # basic_app

-This is the framework template for a rspec-capybara project It can be used to start testing any publicly available web site.
+This is the framework template for a rspec-capybara project.
+It can be used to test any publicly available web site.

 - Ruby should be installed.
   I prefer RVM -https://rvm.io/